IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/tutorials-and-examples/setup/configure-an-app-store.md

 After completing these steps you should see your app store icon above a button with the text "Download apps" when you open the App Launcher.
-Tapping this button should open your app store within a virtual display inside TomTom IndiGO.
+Tapping this button should open your app store within a virtual display inside TomTom Digital Cockpit.

 __Note:__ If you have any sideloaded apps on the device then you will see the sideloaded apps displayed next to the app store icon and no "Download apps" button.
 In this case you can launch your